saucelabs/sauce-docs/docs/test-fairy/integrations/splunk.md

 The logs are downloaded to a folder named `testfairy-sessions` with a directory structure as follows.
 <img src={useBaseUrl('/img/test-fairy/integrations/splunk/splunk-1.png')} alt="directory structure"/>

-Note that the directory which contains the `session.log` file is also the session identifier.
+The directory which contains the `session.log` file is also the session identifier.
 You can use this value to set the `Host` value later.

-## Importing Logs into Splunk
+## Importing Logs Into Splunk

 1. Under **Settings**, select **Add Data** in your Splunk forwarder.
    <img src={useBaseUrl('/img/test-fairy/integrations/splunk/splunk-2.png')} alt="add data"/>